 Plastic Bottles & Jugs

-- Most Curbside Recycling Programs and Drop-Off Recycling Programs accept plastic bottles and jugs.
-Please pay close attention to which kind of plastic is accepted in which program.
+Most recycling programs will accept plastic containers for recycling.
+Please pay close attention to which kind of plastic is accepted in each program.

-- Returnable Bottles: most grocery stores have Reverse Vending Machines (RVM) or accept plastic bottles sold in their store for return of deposit and recycling.
+- Returnable Bottles: most grocery stores have Reverse Vending Machines (RVM) or accept certain plastic bottles sold in their store for return of deposit and recycling.
+Read more about the Michigan Bottle Bill/Returnable Bottle Law at the bottom of this page.

 The word Styrofoam (with a capital "S") is a trademarked name for a certain kind of foam used mostly for construction purposes.
 Household foam items like foam food containers, packaging blocks, egg cartons, to-go cups, etc. are different.
-The household foam items can be recycled through the following local programs:
+Options for polystyrene foam recycling are limited in this area.
+When possible, try to reduce use of foam by not purchasing items that contain foam packaging.

 - Packaging Service Companies: Inquire directly with local packaging or shipping companies about foam (or other) packaging reuse.